Showrin/anagram_checker/README.md

-# anagram_checker
+# Anagram Checker

-A simple program to check whether two strings are anagram or not.
+It's a simple program to check whether two strings are anagram or not.